StartBootstrap/startbootstrap-scrolling-nav/CRAWCI Documentation.md

 ### 8.2 Updating the dataset over time

 We do not plan to update CRAWCI datasets as it considers the specific year, namely 2016.
-However, it would be interesting to analyze other years to see the results in dynamic.
+However, it would be interesting to analyze other years to see the results in flow.

 ## 9. Handling the visualization (technical description)